 A general ledger (GL) is a set of numbered accounts a business uses to keep track of its financial transactions and to prepare financial reports.
 Each account is a unique record summarizing each type of asset, liability, equity, revenue and expense.
 A chart of accounts lists all of the accounts in the general ledger, which can number in the thousands for a large business.

-During the bookkeeping process, other records outside the general ledger, called journals or daybooks, are used for the daily recording of transactions, such as cash payments toward an invoice, and their totals are posted in corresponding accounts in the general ledger.
+During the bookkeeping process, other records outside the general ledger, called journals or daybooks, are used for the daily recording of transactions.
+These transactions can include cash payments toward an invoice and their totals, which are posted in corresponding accounts in the general ledger.
 In accounting software, the transactions will instead typically be recorded in subledgers or modules.

-The totals calculated in the general ledger are then entered in other key financial reports, notably the balance sheet -- sometimes called the statement of financial position -- which records assets and liabilities, and the income statement, which shows revenues and expenses.
+The totals calculated in the general ledger are then entered in other key financial reports, notably the balance sheet -- sometimes called the statement of financial position.
+The balance sheet records assets and liabilities, as well as the income statement, which shows revenues and expenses.

-Income statements are considered temporary accounts and closed at the end of the accounting year.
-Their net balances, positive or negative, are added to the equity portion of the balance sheet -- specifically, owners' or shareholders' equity in a private company, or retained earnings in a nonprofit organization, and figures that are derived by subtracting liabilities from assets.
+Income statements are considered temporary accounts and are closed at the end of the accounting year.
+Their net balances, positive or negative, are added to the equity portion of the balance sheet -- for example, owners' or shareholders' equity in a private company, or retained earnings in a nonprofit organization and figures that are derived by subtracting liabilities from assets.
 In contrast, the accounts that feed into the balance sheet are permanent accounts used to track the ongoing financial health of the business.

 General ledger accounts are not budget accounts.
 Instead, they show actual amounts spent or received and not merely projected in a budget.